JoLoZ/skipLauncher/README.md

 The skipable launcher!

 ## Installation
-Simply download or clone this repo, open it in a terminal and run `npm i`.
-NPM will take care of the installation process for you.
-To now run the launcher, run `npm start`.
-Compile using `npm run pack` and create an installer using `npm run dist` if you want to.
+Simply download the repo and run `npm i`, that'll take care of everything.
+The actual Minecraft installation will happen on first launch.

+## Compiling
+If you want to compile a version for yourself, use `npm run pack` and check the result in the `dist` folder.
+To also generate a redistributeable installer, run `npm run dist`.

+## Launching Minecraft
+Currently the launcher launches Minecraft 1.8.9 (Vanilla) through the GUI.
+However, the launcher supports all release versions of Minecraft through the url scheme.
+Simply create a shortcut to the url `skipLauncher://launch/<your-version>` and it'll open up the launcher, download and launch the specified version. **This requires the launcher to be compiled.**

-## Important information
+## License
-Currently, the launcher launches Minecraft version 1.8.9.
-This version will be automatically downloaded during the first launch.
-Currently constant internet is required throughout the launcher.
+The launcher is available under the Apache 2.0 license.
+See the `LICENSE` file for more.